moham7dreza/bazaar-laravel/README.md

 4. use `ctrl+k` or `cmd+k` for search resources

 ### Setup
-1. run `./fix-permissions.sh` for fix project directory access
+1. run `make fix-permissions` for fix project directory access
-2. run `./setup.sh` to configure Nginx for http://bazaar.local
+2. run `make setup` to configure Nginx for http://bazaar.local
 3. apply required changes in env files (`MYSQL`, `REDIS`, `MONGO`, ...)
-4. run `make php-dev` to an init project and start servers
+4. run `make dev` to an init project and start servers
 5. if you use `herd` goto http://bazaar-laravel.test
 6. `admin` user credentials: admin@admin.com, password
 7. activate your idea's `laravel pint inspection`